-The only risks of this test are those associated with having a blood sample drawn.
+The only risks of an apoB100 test are those associated with having blood drawn.
 The most common side effect is mild pain at the puncture site during or after the test.
 Other possible risks from a blood draw include:

 - difficulty obtaining a sample, resulting in multiple needle sticks

 - accumulation of blood under the skin, which is known as a hematoma